bekk/bekk-christmas/post/security/people-we-follow.md

 post_day: 14
 title: People we follow
 ingress: Looking for some inspiration?
 Something to learn?
 Here we give you a list of interesting people we follow.
+These people are worth listening to.
 authors:
   - Robert Larsen
 ---